Judge dismisses ex-rowers' suit against University of Kansas

 James McClure and daughter Sarah McClure later joined the lawsuit, with Sarah McClure alleging she was sexually assaulted in 2015 by the same football player who rowing teammate Daisy Tackett said had sexually assaulted her a year earlier.

-An attorney for the families said Tuesday that they will appeal Hoff's ruling.
+An attorney for the families told The Kansas City Star on Tuesday that they will appeal Hoff's ruling.

 The Associated Press generally doesn't identify victims of alleged sexual assault, but Tackett and McClure have said they want their names used.